 The Hotel & Restaurant Management program (HRM) offers contemporary, multi-disciplined, and specialized courses of study, utilizing the unique learning laboratory environment of The Keeter Center, which features fine dining, catering and banquet services, upscale lodging, and state-of-the-art conference facilities.

-Students can choose from a Hospitality Management course of study or specialize in Professional Foodservice Management or Meeting & Special Event Management.
+Students can choose from a Hotel and Restaurant Management course of study or Meeting & Special Event Management.

 A major in Culinary Arts is also offered for those interested in careers in fine cooking and kitchen management.

 The HRM Program integrates the five fundamental goals of the College into its curriculum and activities.
 We strive to develop hospitality professionals who are self-directed, ethical, and guest-focused, and who demonstrate competence in stewardship and creativity.

 The HRM program is the regional center for best practices in hospitality management, marketing, operations, workplace and food service safety, and culinary excellence.

 The HRM program is an excellent place to expand your interest and knowledge in the culinary arts.
 Chefs, cooks, and food preparation workers prepare, season, and cook a wide variety of foods from soups and appetizers to entrees and desserts in the college kitchens.

 The HRM program, in cooperation with our academic partners offers students a variety of foods and culinary classes that lead the student from an introduction to food through more advanced studies in professional cooking, dietetics, and baking.
 Area chefs are involved in teaching a variety of our foods and culinary courses.